Hair Drug Testing Popular Questions & Answers

 How do I collect the hair?

-To see our instructions manual please click here.
+To see our hair collection instructions please click here.

 How do I ship the sample to the lab?